dwinston/terminusdb-docs/md/terminusx/introduction.md

 ### Reduced data discovery time

-Unprecedented data transparency enabling you to rapidly discover the value of your data.
+Unprecedented data transparency enables you to rapidly discover the value of your data.
 You have complete visibility and audit of data changes across your entire data ecosystem.

 ### Greater data quality and innovation

-A robust, quality data foundation providing better predictions, insights, and answers, while enabling you to safely experiment with data and schema.
+A robust, quality data foundation provides better predictions, insights, and answers while enabling you to safely experiment with data and schema.

 ### Increased data stability